This DIY eczema cream recipe features:

 Notes About Preservative Choices

-My favorite nature-derived preservative is Leucidal SF Complete – derived from Lactobacillus & coconut ferment, used at a 2 to 4% rate, which is 2 to 4 grams in this recipe.
+One of my favorite nature-derived preservatives is Leucidal SF Complete – derived from Lactobacillus & coconut ferment, used at a 2 to 4% rate, which is 2 to 4 grams in this recipe.
 (I usually go with 4%.)

 It usually gives me a shelf life of at least 3 months, though I’ve heard from a couple of readers who’ve only gotten about 1 month shelf life when using.
 (Storage conditions and other lotion ingredients play a large role as well.)